-i NOTE: Depending on the configuration you order, you may see either of the heat sinks as shown in the image below.
+i) NOTE: Depending on the configuration you order, you may see either of the heat sinks as shown in the image below.

+- 1. Follow the procedure in Before working inside your computer.

+- 2. Remove the:

+- a. cover

+- b. bezel

+- c.
+2.5-inch drive assembly

-- 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the: - a. cover - b. bezel - c.
-Removing the hard drive and optical drive module - 3.
-To remove the memory module: - a.
-Push the memory module retention tabs on both sides of the memory module. - b.
+- d. optical drive

+- 3. To remove the memory module:

+- a.
+Push the memory module retention tabs on both sides of the memory module.

+- b.
 Lift the memory module from the memory module connector on the system board.